silverton-io/buz-docs/docs/outputs/honeypot/stdout.md

 **🟢 Supported**

 The stdout sink writes colorized events to.... stdout!
-It is especially useful when wanting feedback during development or when taking Honeypot for a test drive.
+It is especially useful when wanting feedback during development or when taking Buz for a test drive.

 ## Sample Stdout Sink Configuration